boostorg/website-v2/docs/mailman/local-testing.md

    ```bash
    ./scripts/dev-mailman-helpers
    ```
-   Pick `list lists` first - it should print nothing yet.
+   Pick `list lists` first - on an empty instance it should print `No lists found at $URL` to stderr and exit non-zero.
 Then run it again and pick `create lists`.
 Run `list lists` once more to confirm the three lists now exist (`boost.lists.local.test`, `boost-announce.lists.local.test`, `boost-users.lists.local.test`).